ThomasArts/aetmodel/ThreatModel.md

-			(5.4.1.4) Obtain node 'secret' used to determine peer selection from unverified pool (5.4.2) Network-wide attacks against the Aeternity network (5.4.2.1) Attacks to slow down the Aeternity network (5.4.3) Denial of Service against Predefined Peer Nodes (5.4.3.1) Denial of Service using API functionality (5.4.3.2) Denial of Service using generic DoS methods (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper Check for Unusual or Exceptional Condition (5.6) Exploiting epoch protocol vulnerabilities to degrade or deny service.
+			(5.4.1.4) Obtain node 'secret' used to determine peer selection from unverified pool (5.4.2) Network-wide attacks against the Aeternity network (5.4.2.1) Attacks to slow down the Aeternity network (5.4.2.2) Flooding the network with unresponsive nodes (5.4.3) Denial of Service against predefined peer nodes (5.4.3.1) Denial of Service using API functionality (5.4.3.2) Denial of Service using generic DoS methods (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper check for unusual or exceptional condition (5.6) Exploiting epoch protocol vulnerabilities to degrade or deny service.
 		(5.6.1) Refusing to cooperate after having opened the channel;
 		(5.6.2) Refusing to sign a multi-party transaction;